YK Research

 Potential Plays

-- Pairs: Long NVDA / Short SMH.
-NVDA outperforms peers in both recovery and crash (fabless advantage)
+• Pairs: Long NVDA / Short SMH.
+Fabless premium means NVDA outperforms peers in both crash and recovery

-- Oil play: Think war extends?
-Long crude / short semis is the direct macro expression
+• Oil play: Think war drags?
+Long crude / short semis is the cleanest macro expression

-- Do nothing: Already own NVDA on a 2+ year horizon?
-This is noise. $1T pipeline doesn't care about 3-month helium disruptions
+• Do nothing: Already own NVDA with a 2+ year horizon?
+This is noise. $1T pipeline doesn't care about a 3-month helium hiccup

 Options Playbook: Selling Puts